The Alaska National Guard safely delivers Christmas gifts to three remote villages, honoring Op Santa 65-year tradition

+A CH-47 Chinook helicopter participated in Op Santa for the very first time this year by delivering gifts to Nanwalek Dec.
+11. The Alaska Army National Guard acquired the CH-47 helicopters two years ago this month, and they have undergone extensive maintenance, training flights and missions with newly trained, yet highly experienced aircrews.

+“This is the first year that one of our new Army National Guard Chinook helicopters participated in Op Santa,” said Olmstead, “We’re excited for them to carry on our long-standing tradition of delivering gifts to Alaskans in rural communities with military aircraft.”

-Alaska National Guard service members and civilians wrap gifts and supplies as part of Operation Santa Claus.
-For 65 years the Alaska National Guard and Alaska Salvation Army have engaged with the rural communities spreading holiday joy.
-Due to COVID-19 precautionary measures, the Guardsmen and volunteers delivered the gifts to the villages for distribution to the children.
-None of the personnel involved in the missions interacted with the local citizens.
+Due to COVID-19 precautionary measures, the Guardsmen and volunteers delivered gifts to the villages for their distribution to the children.
+None of the personnel involved in the missions interacted closely with the local citizens, maintaining a safe distance.

+“We offloaded the boxes, flew off and then the folks from the villages came in to pick up the boxes,” said Olmstead.
+“This limited our interaction with them to ensure their safety.”

+Despite the limitations involved in trying to prevent the spread of COVID-19, it was important to the Alaska National Guard and the Salvation Army to continue the tradition.

 |Date Taken: